-How are conflicting screening mammograms resolved, especially when they were done at different facilities with film and digital techniques?
+How are conflicting screening mammograms resolved, especially when they were done at different facilities?

 Answers from Sandhya Pruthi, M.D.

-If you are still uncomfortable with the radiology report, then you may wish to get another opinion at a breast center.
-A short-term follow-up in six months may be recommended to assess for stability and determine if an additional work-up including a biopsy is necessary.
+If you're still uncomfortable with the radiology report and evaluation, then you may wish to get another opinion at a breast center.
+A short-term follow-up in six months may be recommended to repeat the breast examination, to assess for stability in the mammogram images and to determine if an additional test, such as a biopsy, is necessary.